-Perch affords us good examples of the former kind.
-On this slide are three scales from the body of this fish: the one on the left side is taken from the back (a); the middle one from the lateral line (b); and the one on the right from the belly (c).
+The scales of almost all the Fishes with which we are familiar, fall under two kinds, which have been named ctenoid (or comb-like), and cycloid (or roundish).
+The Perch affords us good examples of the former kind.
+On this slide are three scales from the body of this fish: the one on the left side is taken from the back (fig. a); the middle one from the lateral line (b); and the one on the right from the belly (c).
 In order to understand these objects, we must remember that the scales of Fishes are horny or bony plates, developed in the substance of the proper skin, with a layer of which they are always covered.
-In most cases (as, for example, the Perch), the hinder end of each scale projects, carrying with it the thin layer of skin with which it is invested; and thus the scales overlay one another, like the tiles of a house, or like the feathers of a bird, and that for a like purpose.
-For as the rain, falling on the housetop, has a tendency to flow downwards, from gravitation; and as the slope of the roof is in that direction, the current passing over each tile is deposited from its bottom-edge on the middle of the next, whence it still flows down to the free edge,and so in succession.
+In most cases (as, for example, the Perch), the hinder end of each scale projects, carrying with it the thin layer of skin with which it is invested: and thus the scales overlay one another, like the tiles of a house, or like the feathers of a bird, and that for a like purpose.
+For as the rain, falling on the housetop, has a tendency to flow downwards, from gravitation; and as the slope of the roof is in that direction, the current passing over each tile is deposited from its bottom-edge on the middle of the next one, whence it still flows down to the free edge of this one,-and so in succession.
 So the motion of the bird through the air, and of the fish through the water, produces the very same effect as if these fluids were in motion, and the animals were still; and therefore the bodies of the latter are, as it were, tiled with feathers or scales, the free edges of which, looking in the opposite direction to the coming of the current (that is, the same direction as its flow), deposit the successive particles of the moving fluid in the midst of the successive feathers or scales.
 Thus two results ensue, both essential to the comfort of the animal: first, the air or water does not run upward between the feathers or scales to the skin; and secondly, the surface presents no impediment to free motion.
-This latter advantage will be appreciated, if you take hold of a dead bird by the legs, and push it rapidly through the air tailforemost: the feathers will instantly rise and ruffle up, presenting a powerful resistance to movement in that direction.
+This latter advantage will be appreciated, if you take hold of a dead bird by the legs, and push it rapidly through the air tail-foremost: the feathers will instantly rise and ruffle up, presenting a powerful resistance to movement in that direction.